-His instruments are aged to perfection, embracing a torn-jeans aesthetic that will make you feel very Rock & Roll.
-Nash guitars and Nash guitars UK are here to convince us that if all vintage guitars were new once, then it’s entirely possible and desirable to make a new guitar feel used and vintage.
+Nash's instruments are aged to perfection, embracing a torn-jeans aesthetic that will make you feel very Rock & Roll.
+Nash guitars are here to convince us that if all vintage guitars were new once, then it’s entirely possible and desirable to make a new guitar feel used and vintage.
 Simply put, if you want a vintage instrument, but shudder at the price tag, and potential structural issues that come with a 60-year old guitar, then a Nash may be the perfect fit.

 In the world of electric guitars, everyone’s got their favorite shape, finish, and pickup combination.
 It seems to have as much to do with style as the music we make.
 For those who like the look of raw simplicity, a heavily aged T-52 in butterscotch would be perfect.
 For those who prefer a sleek, versatile look, perhaps an Ocean Turquoise Nash JM63 (Nash Jazzmaster) with light aging would do the trick.
 Rather than list every possible combination, I’d like to spend some time fantasizing about some Nash guitars that would suit me best.
 Contact us if you’d like to do the same.
 Get on board with the dream and design a Nash guitar with us here at Midwood.